gagle/raspberrypi-omxcam/README.md

 $ make -f Makefile-shared
 ```

-Please take into account that the shared library needs to be located in the `./lib` directory due to this LDFLAG:
+Please take into account that the shared library needs to be located in the `./lib` directory due to this LDFLAG that you can find in [./examples/Makefile-shared-common](https://github.com/gagle/raspberrypi-omxcam/blob/master/examples/Makefile-shared-common):

 ```
 -Wl,-rpath=$(OMXCAM_HOME)/lib
 ```

-If it needs to be stored in another place, change the path, use `LD_LIBRARY_PATH` or put the library in a common place, e.g. `/usr/lib`.
+If you need to store the library in another place, change the path, use the environment variable `LD_LIBRARY_PATH` or put the library in a common place, e.g. `/usr/lib`.

 <a name="error_handling"></a>
 #### Error handling ####

-All the functions that have a non-void return, return an `int` type: 0 if the functions succeeds, -1 otherwise.
+All the functions that have a non-void return, return an `int` type: `0` if the function succeeds, `-1` otherwise.
 If something fails, you can call to `omxcam_last_error()` to get the last error number.
 You have additional functions such as `omxcam_error_name(omxcam_errno)` which returns the error name, `omxcam_strerror(omxcam_errno)` which returns the string message describing the error and `omxcam_perror()` which formats and prints the last error to the stderr, something similar to this:

 ```
 omxcam: ERROR_INIT_CAMERA: cannot initialize the 'camera' component